Address: 34 Tallinskaya Ulitsa

 The School of Applied Mathematics was created in 2015 on the basis of the MIEM Faculty of Applied Mathematics and Cybernetics, which included the Departments of Cybernetics, Applied Mathematics, Mechanics and Mathematical Modeling, Computer Security, and the Joint Department for Applied Information and Communication Systems and Tools.

-The school includes two departments (the Department of Computer Security and the Joint Department for Applied Information and Communication Tools and Systems) and three laboratories (Laboratory of Mathematical Modelling, Laboratory of Information Protection Systems' Modelling and Cryptography and Laboratory of Control and Navigation Systems).
+The school includes two departments (the Department of Computer Security and the Joint Department for Applied Information and Communication Tools and Systems) and three laboratories (the Laboratory of Mathematical Modelling, the Laboratory of Information Protection Systems' Modelling and Cryptography, and the Laboratory of Control and Navigation Systems).

 The school focuses on teaching mathematical disciplines for all MIEM tracks to an international level, developing basic and applied research in mathematics, its applications, tools and methods.